AitorSimona/Research_GroupMovement/docs/README.md

 <img src="Images/cohesion.jpg" ><br>

-The boids also have a region on which they have influence over neighboring boids, this region is defined by an angle and distance, building a spherical field around each boid.
+The boids also have a region on which they are influenced by neighboring boids, this region is defined by an angle and distance, building a spherical field around each boid.

 <img src="Images/neighborhood.jpg" ><br>